mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

   - make sure that all abstracts on the server have been REVIEWED.
 InReview and InPreparation are skipped.

 - prepare a sheet that contains all posters, invited and contributed talks; add the upload_key if applicable

+- copy "assets" and "banners" from a previous conference to the "posters" repository, commit and push -> these are required for the banners on the poster topic pages and poster topic thumbnails
+- for the poster thumbnail conversion to work, you need
+  - imagemagick installed
+  - set the security policy to allow PDFs to be accessed by imagemagick `convert`;
+    - see these threads for details [1](https://stackoverflow.com/questions/52998331/imagemagick-security-policy-pdf-blocking-conversion/53180170#53180170), [2](https://imagemagick.org/script/security-policy.php), [3](https://legacy.imagemagick.org/discourse-server/viewtopic.php?t=29653)
+    - the policy file can be found by running `convert -list policy`
+    - edit the policy file to include the active line `<policy domain="module" rights="read|write" pattern="{PS,PDF,XPS}" />`

 - prepare gin repos and wiki remotes git clone ssh://git@bc.g-node.org:[port]/BernsteinConference/[repo].git